Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: M L: M ulti M odal M ovie L ens Datasets

 In our repository, we publicly release the embeddings, enabling fair comparisons across models and minimizing implementation variance.
 Once we obtain all the embeddings, we then compute the number of items for which all modalities are available.
 This value, reported in Table \ref{tab:stats_datasets}, serves as the starting point to filter out the original ML-10M and ML-20M to obtain our M$^3$L-10M and M$^3$L-10M datasets.
-As we can observe, thanks to our pipeline, we kept the majority of the interaction data of the original datasets.
+As we can observe, we retained the majority of the interaction data from the original datasets (\textit{i.e.}, more than 90\%).

 In addition, in Table \ref{tab:dataset_comparison_enriched}, we compare our M$^3$L-10M with the versions of ML-10M previously adopted in the literature on MRSs.
-In particular, we report the resulting dataset sizes (\#users, \#items, \#ratings) after preprocessing, along with the set of available modalities (T=text, I=image, A=audio, V=video). \textbf{To conclude, we can state that our datasets offer greater coverage and richer side information than prior ML-10M variants \cite{wei2019mmgcn, yi2022multi}, combining larger user–item interactions with a wider spectrum of modalities (text, image, audio, video).
+In particular, we report the resulting dataset sizes (\#users, \#items, \#ratings, \#ratings/user) after preprocessing, along with the set of available modalities (T=text, I=image, A=audio, V=video). \textbf{To conclude, our datasets offer greater coverage and richer side information than prior ML-10M variants~\cite{wei2019mmgcn, yi2022multi}, combining larger user–item interactions with a wider spectrum of modalities (text, image, audio, video).
 Moreover, our pipeline is fully reproducible.}